lducas/FHEW/README.md

 and makes use of the [FFTW](http://www.fftw.org) library (the "Fastest Fourier Transform in the West").
-Hence the name FHEW, which you may read as the "Fastest Homomorphic Encryption in the West", though the name more of a reference to FFTW than a claim about performance.
+Hence the name FHEW, which you may read as the "Fastest Homomorphic Encryption in the West", though the name is more of a reference to FFTW than a claim about performance.
 The library provides a symmetric encryption scheme to encrypt (and decrypt) single bit messages, supporting the homomorphic evaluation of arbitrary boolean circuits on encrypted data using a public (evaluation) key.